|Follow PSU Football:||Follow @PennStateFball|

 David Corley joins staff as running backs coach after stint at Army

-- Corley joined the Nittany Lion coaching staff in January 2018 and is in his first season as running backs coach.
+- Corley joined the Nittany Lion coaching staff in January 2018 and is in his first season as wide receivers coach.

 - Corley helped the Black Knights to a second-straight bowl win and the Commander in Chief’s Trophy in 2017.